HarishMarepalli/HarishMarepalli/README.md

 ### :man_technologist: A little about me...

-Currently a graduate student at San Jose State University in Computer Engineering with a Network Systems specialization.
-Have 3 years of experience as a software developer at Tata Consultancy Services.
-Actively looking for the Summer 2023 Software/Network Engineer internships.
+I am a passionate software engineer with 3+ years of experience in developing web applications.
+I have a strong understanding of JavaScript, Java, Angular and React.
+I am also proficient in HTML, CSS, and SQL.
+I am passionate about building scalable and reliable software.
+In my free time, I enjoy contributing to open-source projects and learning new technologies.
+Currently a graduate student at San Jose State University in Computer Engineering.
+Actively looking for the Spring 2024 Software Engineer full-time opportunities.

 ### :mailbox_with_mail: How to reach me
 [![Github Badge](http://img.shields.io/badge/-GitHub-black?style=for-the-badge&logo=github&link=https://github.com/HarishMarepalli/)](https://github.com/HarishMarepalli/)